ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 You can contact us from [here](http://structured-data-for-wp.com/contact-us/)

 == Changelog ==

+= 1.60 (14 May 2026) =
+* Feature: Added Support for OfferCatalog Schema #2421
+* Feature: Added schema data duplicate feature #2328
+* Fixed: Elementor Pro Loops Breaks style when Schema is enabled #2435
+* Fixed: Vulnerability reported by Patch stack and researched by Mohamed Bassia

 = 1.59 (22 April 2026) =
 * Fixed: FAQ Blocks duplicating in Divi Builder #2430